OpenGeoVis/PVGeo/joss/paper.md

-There are various software available for geoscientific visualization; however, these software often handle a few proprietary data formats and are closed-source with licensing fees.
-Witter et al. [@witter] provides a comprehensive list and discussion of the various software packages and finds that there are many platforms available for integrated visualizations for limited data types.
+There are various software available for geoscientific visualization; however, these software often handle a few proprietary data formats and are closed-source with licensing fees. @witter provide a comprehensive list and discussion of the various software packages and finds that there are many platforms available for integrated visualizations for limited data types.
 Having the ability to visually fuse datasets, construct 3D models, or generate